Inspirica's Agnostic Diagnostic

-Inspirica’s Agnostic Diagnostic is a proprietary practice test developed by a team of our most experienced tutors and test experts.
-It is designed to simulate both the ACT and the SAT in a single testing session by incorporating all the major structural and conceptual challenges unique to each test, from the question types to the order of the sections to the amount of time allotted per question.
+The Agnostic Diagnostic is a proprietary tool developed by a team of our most experienced test experts.
+It’s designed to simulate both the ACT and the SAT in a single testing session by incorporating all the major challenges unique to each test, from the question types to the order of the sections to the amount of time allotted per question.

-After completing the test, each student’s results are analyzed by Inspirica’s test experts, who use official score data from both the ACT and the SAT and a variety of performance metrics to produce a starting score range for each test and a customized test recommendation for each student.
+After completing the test, each student’s results are analyzed by our team of test experts using official score data from both the ACT and the SAT and a variety of performance metrics to produce a starting score range for each test and a customized test recommendation for each student.
 With that recommendation in hand, students can then confidently prepare for the test knowing that they’ve selected the one best suited to their individual style.

 The Agnostic Diagnostic is divided into seven short sections, each modeled on one of the sections of either the SAT or ACT.
-The test takes about three hours to complete.
 It does not include an essay, and nearly all questions are multiple-choice.